roboconf/roboconf.github.io/en/developer-guide/occi-model.md

 <!-- -->

-* So, every behavior available for a facet also exists for a component.
+* *Component* extends *Facet*.
+So, every behavior available for a facet also exists for a component.
 * Only components can have hierarchical and runtime relations.
 In this context, a facet designates all the components that inherit from this facet.
 * An instance is associated with only one component.